stynhaq/cloud-native-exams-25/cka-ckad-2025-campaign/vagrant/Readme.md

 3. Also, ensure that the VMware plugin is installed using `vagrant plugin install vagrant-vmware-desktop`
 4. Ensure VMware workstation or Fusion is instslled and running

+Vagrant binary is available on [Vagrant Binary Download](https://developer.hashicorp.com/vagrant/install).
+Choose the right setup for your operating system architecture.

+The Vagrant utility can be downloaded from [Vagrant VMware Utility](https://developer.hashicorp.com/vagrant/install/vmware).
+Also, select for your computer architecture.

+Finally, install the VMware plugin as provided in item #4 above.

 ## IP Addressing on Apple Mac

 | Hostname     | IP Address        | FQDN                             | Description    |